zzhangjii/learning-library/oci-library/qloudable/OCI_Advanced/OCI_Advanced.md

 **You have now created two VCN with internet gateway for internet traffic, added default rule in the route table, created subnet and added two local peering gateways(one for each VCN).
 For VCN peering each VCN must have a local peering gateway.**

-## Practice 2: Creat ssh keys, two compute instances and configure routing
+## Practice 2: Create ssh keys, two compute instances and configure routing

 1. Click the Apps icon in the toolbar and select  Git-Bash to open a terminal window.